arzwa/Whale.jl/docs/src/generated/rectree.md

 posterior = transform.(problem.trans, results.chain)
 ```

+!!! note
-Note, now one should do some routine MCMC diagnostics, ensuring there
+    Now one should do some routine MCMC diagnostics, ensuring there
     are no convergence issues etc. Also typically one would do a lot more
     iterations.
 Furthermore, I would not generally recommend to turn of the
     progress reporter (this is just turned off for rendering this file).

+Whale does not sample reconciled trees during the MCMC, but integrates over
+them.
+We can however sample trees from the acquired posterior using a
+stochastic backtracking algorithm.
+The following will sample exactly one
-Sample a tree (latent state) for each posterior sample
+reconciled tree for each sample of the posterior.
+The resulting sample of
+trees should be an approimate sample from the posterior distribution

 ```@example rectree
 trees    = backtrack(problem, posterior)